adijo/programming-pearls/README.md

 * Rotate a vector by `i` positions in-place.
 Boils down to changing vector `ab` to `ba` where `a` and `b` represent a contiguous block of elements.
 This is elegantly solved by employing a bunch of `reverse` operations on the array.
+* Rotate matrix in place.
+Solved by using an in-place transposition algorithm.